wesselvdv/pgbouncer/doc/config.md

 ### dns_max_ttl

 How long DNS lookups can be cached.
-If a DNS lookup returns several answers, PgBouncer will robin-between them.
+If a DNS lookup returns several answers, pg_ddm will robin-between them.
 The actual DNS TTL is ignored.  [seconds]

 Default: 15.0